Nastakalow/Basic-Portfolio-float/README.md

-# Basic-Portfolio
+# Basic-Portfolio HTML & CSS

-Basic-Portfolio created with HTML & CSS (only float).
+only float is used.